SOC 2 examination for Insider

 What is SOC 2?

-System and Organization Controls 2 (SOC 2) is an audit process that evaluates a company’s ability to securely manage the data it collects and uses during business operations.
+Service and Organization Controls 2 (SOC 2) is an audit process that evaluates a company’s ability to securely manage the data it collects and uses during business operations.
 SOC 2 applies to technology-based service organizations that store customer data in the cloud.
 By undergoing a SOC 2 audit, a SaaS company demonstrates that it’s able to meet the security criteria that prospective customers must see to confidently share their data (and often their customers’ data).
 The goal of a SOC 2 audit is to make sure that systems are set up to ensure the security, availability, processing integrity, confidentiality, and privacy of customer data.

 How do I request a copy of Insider’s SOC 2 Report?